msagansk/Augur.Guide/collections/_version2-english/9-fork/1-basic-knowledge.md

   </tbody>
  </table>

 In this case, the threshold (`275,000` REP) is exceeded in Dispute Round 20.
-That is a fork occurs when the dispute succeeds in Round 20.
+That is, a fork occurs when the dispute succeeds in Round 20.

 ## When does a fork end?
 The period from the start to the end of a fork is referred to as the [forking period]({{glossary_forking_period}}).
 The forking period ends when either 60 days have passed, or more than 50% of [all theoretical REP]({{glossary_all_theoretical_rep}}) is migrated to some [child universe]({{glossary_child_universe}}).
 Whichever child universe receives the most migrated REP by the end of the forking period becomes the [winning universe]({{glossary_winning_universe}}), the other child universes become the [losing universe]({{glossary_losing_universe}}).